 Some food products include cautionary statements (i.e. "may contain" statement) on food labels which are used by manufacturers on a voluntary basis to alert consumers to the possible inadvertent presence of an ingredient not intended to be in the product.
-Food products which are labelled with cautionary "may contain" statements will not be served to children with allergies because they are at risk of experiencing life-threatening symptoms as a result of ingestion/exposure.
-Food products which are labelled with cautionary "may contain" statements will be served to children with food restrictions as they are not at risk of experiencing life-threatening symptoms as a result of ingestion/exposure.
+Food products which are labelled with cautionary "may contain" statements will not be served to children with allergies because they are at risk of experiencing life-threatening symptoms as a result of exposure and/or ingestion.
+Food products which are labelled with cautionary "may contain" statements will be served to children with food restrictions as they are not at risk of experiencing life-threatening symptoms as a result of exposure and/or ingestion.

-Guidelines on Food Provided from Home
+Guidelines on Food and Beverages Provided from Home

-- We request that you DO NOT bring any PEANUT OR TREE NUT PRODUCTS into the child care center AT ANY TIME. - In extenuating circumstances ONLY, parents may be approved to provide outside food to the center for their child's consumption.
-Prior to providing any food item(s) to the classroom, requests for accommodation to bring outside food into the center must be made to and approved by the Supervisor/designate.
+- We request that you do not bring any peanut or tree nut products into the child care center at any time. - In extenuating circumstances only, parents may be approved to provide outside food/beverages to the center for their child's consumption.
+Prior to providing any food/beverage item(s) to the classroom, requests for accommodation to bring outside food/beverages into the center must be made to and approved by the Supervisor/designate.
 To be approved, a written list of ingredients must accompany the product and it must be sealed and within the expiry date.
 Parents must be cautious of allergens when bringing food to the center.
-Products containing peanuts or tree nuts will not be approved. - Outside food items must be labelled with a Lullaboo label and stored out of children's reach.
-Children's bags and cubby areas should be checked daily for outside food and any food item(s) found will be discarded. - Staff, students and volunteers are encouraged to eat meals provided from our kitchen with the children during classroom meal times.
+Products containing peanuts or tree nuts will not be approved. - Outside food/beverage items must be labelled with a Lullaboo label and stored out of children's reach.
+When filling out a label, if the expiry date only includes the month and year, the last day of the month should be used.
+Children's bags and cubby areas should be checked daily for outside food/beverages and any item(s) found will be discarded. - Staff, students and volunteers are encouraged to eat meals provided from our kitchen with the children during classroom meal times.
 Should individuals choose to bring their own meals, they must eat them on their personal lunch break outside of the classroom.
 Food should comply with our policy guidelines and proper hand washing techniques must be followed after eating. - Safety is of the utmost importance at all times.
-These guidelines for outside food will help to prevent children from accidentally consuming any food products that they may be allergic to.
+These guidelines for outside food/beverages will help to prevent children from accidentally consuming any products that they may be allergic to.
 We ask that all families, staff, students, volunteers, and visitors adhere to these guidelines.